RuanEmanuell/ballgame/README.md

 ### Here are some images of the project running:

 Images still not available.
-The game assets and code are available
+The game temporary assets and code are available